 How do Heat Pumps Work?

-The heat pump consists of a refrigerant like an air conditioner which absorbs heat.
+The heat pump consists of a refrigerant like an air conditioner that absorbs heat.
 The blower fan will switch between moving the heat inside or outside based on your heating and cooling settings.

 Why Own a Heat Pump?